ProtonKicker/Flourine/README.md

-# Flourine 3D Printer
+# Flourine ( a Voron 0.2 inspired 3D Printer)

 ## Introduction
 The Flourine 3D printer is designed with cost-effectiveness in mind, aiming to make 3D printing accessible to more people.
+It is essentially a Voron 0 fitted with smooth rods and bearings.

 ## Current Status
-- **Version:** v0.9  (a completed version will be v1.0)
+- **Version:** v1.0  (a completed version that works)
-- **Note:** The printer is functional but not recommended for building at this time.
-Minor issues with the CAD files need to be addressed.
+- **Note:** The printer is functional but further imporvements will be made.
+Minor upgrades will be published.

 ## Design Overview
 - Adopts Voron 0 X and Y axis motor mount design